CoSMoMVPA/CoSMoMVPA/doc/source/contact.rst

 Contributions
 ^^^^^^^^^^^^^^^^^^
 - Preferably use `GitHub`
-- Alternatively post on a message on the  `CoSMoMVPA Google group`_ or contact us personally (see the FAQ_).
+- Alternatively post on a message on the  `CoSMoMVPA Google group`_ or contact us personally (see the :ref:`faq`).

-There are more details on how to contribute_.
+There are more details on how to :ref:`contribute`.

 .. include:: links.rst